-- 21.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 21.2 To cooperate with the Athlete Testing program. - 21.3 To use their influence on Athlete values and behavior to foster anti-doping attitudes. - 21.4 To disclose to the FEI and their National Anti-Doping Organization any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - 21.5 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations.
-Failure by any Athlete Support Personnel to cooperate in full with Anti-Doping Organizations investigating anti-doping rule violations may result in a charge of misconduct under the FEI's disciplinary rules. - 21.6 Athlete Support Personnel shall not Use or Possess any Prohibited Substance or Prohibited Method without valid justification. - Any such Use or Possession may result in a charge of misconduct under the FEI's disciplinary rules. - 21.7 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by Athlete Support Personnel, which does not otherwise constitute Tampering, may result in a charge of misconduct under the FEI's disciplinary rules.
+- 21.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 21.2 To cooperate with the Athlete Testing program. - 21.3 To use their influence on Athlete values and behavior to foster anti-doping attitudes. - 21.4 To disclose to the FIVB and their National Anti-Doping Organization any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - 21.5 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations. - Failure by any Athlete Support Personnel to cooperate in full with Anti-Doping Organizations investigating anti-doping rule violations may result in a charge of misconduct under the FIVB Disciplinary Regulations. - 21.6 Athlete Support Personnel shall not Use or Possess any Prohibited Substance or Prohibited Method without valid justification. - Any such Use or Possession may result in a charge of misconduct under the FIVB Disciplinary Regulations. - 21.7 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by Athlete Support Personnel, which does not otherwise constitute Tampering, may result in a charge of misconduct under the FIVB Disciplinary Regulations.